RADIO OPERATIONS & SAG VEHICLES

 |Riders who are too tired to continue.
 SAG Service for tired riders does not usually begin until late morning or early afternoon.
 Riders who are tired, but not sick, should rest.|

 When a rider stops at your location and reports that he or she is too tired to continue, you should first determine if the rider is ill or injured.
-If the rider is ill or injured, contact net control and ask to have one of GOBA’s EMT crews respond to evaluate the medical condition.
+If the rider is ill or injured, contact net control and ask to have the GOBA Emergency Coordinator respond to evaluate the medical condition.
 In hot weather this is a particular problem — riders who become tired may be experiencing symptoms of dehydration, heat exhaustion, or heat stroke.
 Despite the ready availability of food and water, GOBA riders sometimes fail to eat and drink sufficiently for a 50 mile bike ride in the summer heat.
 Dehydration is one of the most common medical conditions GOBA riders suffer from.
 Dehydration can become a serious medical condition.
 When in doubt, always request medical evaluation.

 If the rider is just tired, call in his request for a sag to net control.
 GOBA’s sag service gives priority to sick or injured riders and those with irreparable mechanical breakdowns.
 Tired riders may have to wait for several hours for a sag vehicle to appear.
 This is particularly true early in the day, as sag vehicles do not begin non-emergency transport until afternoon.
 If you have riders waiting at your location for a sag vehicle, keep them nearby.
 If they decided to continue on, after resting, advise net control.